rocktimsaikia/cambd/README.md

 ## Features

-- Autosuggest related words on typo.
+- Automatically suggests related words when a typo is detected.
-- Interactive suggestion menu to select words from in the above case.
+- Provides an interactive suggestion menu for selecting the correct word in case of a typo.
-- Handles past and past-particle words.
-Returns the original word definition.
+- Supports past and past participle forms, returning the definition of the root word.
-- No API/database involved.
-- A Persistent caching mechanism.
-This avoids looking up already searched words; hence fast results.

-> Uses python's integrated `sqlite3` for maintaning a persistent cache.
+- Operates without relying on any external APIs or databases.
+- Implements persistent caching to store previously searched words, ensuring faster results.
+The cache is maintained using Python's built-in `sqlite3`.

-## Installation
+## Install

 ```sh
 pip install cambd